Mathematics Placement Examination

 Who needs to take the mathematics placement exam?

-The Mathematics Placement Exam is strongly recommended for all undergraduate students.
+The Mathematics Placement Exam may be necessary for some undergraduate students, check your departmental major's requirements.
 The Core Curriculum Requirement which applies to all undergraduate students regardless of their major or college includes 6 hours of Mathematics.
 Most of the courses that can be used to satisfy this requirement demand some basic skills in Mathematics, particularly Algebra.

 Even if a student needs to take a course for which the Placement Exam cannot be used as a prerequisite, the Exam can provide valuable information as to whether a student is ready for a particular course.